prototypefund/reproducible-website/_events/berlin2016/RPM.md

 permalink: /events/berlin2016/RPM/
 ---

-brainstorming notes:
+### brainstorming notes:

-Open build service ( http://openbuildservice.org/ ) that runs various configuration for RPM.
+- Open build service ( http://openbuildservice.org/ ) that runs various configuration for RPM.
 Vary environment / ... easy.
-Build service sign the binaries that get published to the mirror infrastructure ~
+- Build service sign the binaries that get published to the mirror infrastructure
-Discussion point: signatures, you can copy signatures to on the newly built package to obtain the same package.
+- Discussion point: signatures, you can copy signatures to on the newly built package to obtain the same package.
-~
-OpenSUSE might still have MD5 in some places, Fedora has switched to SHA-256.
+- OpenSUSE might still have MD5 in some places, Fedora has switched to SHA-256.
-~
-for fedora "Mock" creates the environment and chroot, install build dependencies and build.
+- for fedora "Mock" creates the environment and chroot, install build dependencies and build.
 So build is failing when missing depenency.
-(END)
-Needs to set SOURCE_DATE_EPOCH?
+- Needs to set SOURCE_DATE_EPOCH?
 Timestamp will be different, but timestamp is in the spec file?
 A end-user might want to download a source package from anywhere.

-Problems in RPM?
+### Problems in RPM?
-  - What is the base level of info to have a reproducible build?
+* What is the base level of info to have a reproducible build?
 Is RPM sufficient?
 * srpm does not specify the actual dependencies that will be used to build (gcc x.y.z).
 Maybe need a build-info file.
 * not custom field in rpm metadata?
 No, cannot add arbitrary build metadata to RPM Can the metadata extended?
 Potentially